Svmueli/the-foodie-digest/README.md

 # the-foodie-digest
-This is a school project for IBP (internet-based programming)
+-This is a school project for IBP (internet-based programming) -HTML/CSS
+-Javascript